anyscale/madewithml.github.io/docs/courses/mlops/makefile.md

     pip uninstall dataclasses -y
 ```

-!!! note
-    There's a whole lot [more](https://www.gnu.org/software/make/manual/make.html){:target="_blank"} to Makefiles but this is plenty for most applied ML projects.
+> There's a whole lot [more](https://www.gnu.org/software/make/manual/make.html){:target="_blank"} to Makefiles but this is plenty for most applied ML projects.

 <!-- Citation -->
 {% include "cite.md" %}